 - Stage 2 – a lighter form of sleep during which they could be easily awakened or startled

 Similar to adults, babies experience each of these stages in a sleep cycle, progressing from stages 1 through 3.
-This process repeats itself multiple times throughout the night.
+This process repeats multiple times throughout the night.

 Should you pick up your baby when they’re restless?